Kappa Delta Foundation

 - Georgia O'Keefe Museum Internships.
 In honor of one of its most notable alumnae, the foundation provides funding for two Kappa Delta interns for the Georgia O'Keeffe Museum's Art and Leadership Program for Girls.

 - Prevent Child Abuse America.
-Since adopting Prevent Child Abuse America as a national philanthropy in 1972, Kappa Delta members have raised over $11.5 million to make a difference in the lives of children at risk in communities across the country.
+Since adopting Prevent Child Abuse America as a national philanthropy in 1972, Kappa Delta members have raised more than $13.6 million to make a difference in the lives of children at risk in communities across the country.

 - Orthopaedic Research Awards.
 Donations to the foundation enable Kappa Delta to endow three prestigious orthopaedic research awards totaling $60,000 annually.
-First presented in 1950 and in partnership with the American Academy of Orthopaedic Surgeons, the awards have gone to researchers who have made key discoveries in orthopaedics.
+First presented in 1950, the awards are given in partnership with the American Academy of Orthopaedic Surgeons and have gone to researchers who have made key discoveries in orthopaedics.

 - Children's Hospital of Richmond, Virginia.
 Since adopting the hospital as its first national philanthropy in 1921, Kappa Delta has provided over $2.5 million, enabling the hospital to purchase much-needed equipment and supplies.